ibm-cloud-docs/EventStreams/messagehub010.md

 <p>Each partition has one server in the cluster that acts as the partition's leader and other servers that act as the followers.<p>
 <p>If a topic has more than one partition, it allows data to be fed through in parallel to increase throughput by distributing the partitions across the cluster.
 The number of partitions also influences the balancing of workload among consumers.</p>
 <p>For more information, see [Partition leadership](/docs/services/MessageHub/messagehub118.html).</dd>
-<dt>Message</dt>
-<dd>The unit of data in Kafka.
-Each message is represented as a record, which comprises two parts: key and value.
-The key is commonly used for data about the message and the value is the body of the message.
-Kafka uses the terms record and message interchangeably.

-<p>Many other messaging systems also have a way of carrying other information along with the messages.
-Kafka 0.11 introduces record headers for this purpose. {{site.data.keyword.messagehub}} is currently based on Kafka 0.10.2.1, so it does not yet support record headers.</p>

-<p>Because many tools in the Kafka ecosystem (such as connectors to other systems) use only the value and ignore the key, it's best to put all of the message data in the value and just use the key for partitioning or log compaction.
-You should not rely on everything that reads from Kafka to make use of the key.</p>   </dd>
 <dt>Producer</dt>
 <dd>A process that publishes streams of messages to Kafka topics.
 A producer can publish to one or
 more topics and can optionally choose the partition that stores the data.<br/></dd>